sirkon/ldetool/PERFORMANCE.md

 |zcat|15.5%|
 |regmain|97%|

-Not that bad as I expected, still 6.5 times slower and, probably the most important, it was a bit easier to write LDE rule than a regexp
+Not as slow as `sed`, still 6.5 times slower and, probably the most important, it was a bit easier to write LDE rule than a regexp and significantly easier to access extracted data
 ```perl
 parser =
     Name(string) '|'     # Take a text until | into Name as a string ([]byte, actually), then pass |